 Join the Breakthrough Facebook group to connect with other pastors trying the same things you are.
 Share ideas, ask questions and get advice.
-GNJ PaCE groups are another way to connect about worship series and resources for success.
+GNJ PaCE groups are another way for pastors to connect about worship series and resources for success.
 Join or start a PaCE group specifically geared for worship design and sermon series.
+See PaCE webpage for more information at www.gnjumc.org/pace.